-The Division of Cardiology at the University of Ottawa Heart Institute is seeking applications for a full-time academic cardiologist with a focus on the care of patients with Adult Congenital heart Disease (ACHD).
+The Department of Medicine and the Division of Cardiology at the University of Ottawa Heart Institute is seeking applications for a full-time academic cardiologist with a focus on the care of patients with Adult Congenital heart Disease (ACHD).
 The University of Ottawa Heart Institute (UOHI) is a large tertiary centre providing cardiovascular care to Eastern Ontario and Western Quebec.

-The successful candidate must be licensed to practice medicine in Ontario, hold the FRCPC in Cardiology or equivalent specialty certification, and appropriate training in ACHD.
+The ideal candidate will be licensed to practice medicine in Ontario, hold the FRCPC in Cardiology or equivalent specialty certification, and appropriate training in ACHD.
 Practice profile will be negotiated based on expected academic and clinical deliverables.

 The income for this position is derived from a variety of sources including but not limited to clinical billings (fee-for-service), salary support (AFP/APP) as well as honorariums/stipends.
 Health and welfare benefits including extended health, dental and disability insurance as well as life insurance are offered to full-time physicians.
 The starting income for this position is estimated to be in the range of $250,000 - $550,000/year.

 The Division of Cardiology is renowned for delivery of outstanding care and recognized internationally for its programs.
 Members of the Division have a wide range of clinical and basic science research skills.
 Their work includes cutting edge clinical trials, translational research, and epidemiology.